zulip/docker-zulip/README.md

 - `SETTING_ZULIP_ADMINISTRATOR`: The email address to receive error and support emails generated by the Zulip server and its users.

-**Mandatory settings for serious use**.
-Before you allow production traffic, you need to also set these:
+**Mandatory settings for produciton use**.
+Before you allow production traffic, you need to generate secrets.
+We recommend using long random strings of alphanumeric characters for your secrets; not every special character works.

-- `POSTGRES_PASSWORD` and `SECRETS_postgres_password` should both be a
-  password for the Zulip container to authenticate to the Postgres container.
-Since you won't use this directly, you just want a long, randomly generated string.
-While `SECRETS_postgres_password` is synced to the Zulip container on every boot, `POSTGRES_PASSWORD` is only accessed by the postgres container on first boot, so if you later want to change your postgres password after booting the container, you'll need to either do an
-  [ALTER ROLE][postgres-alter-role] query inside the `postgres` container or rebuild the postgres database (only if you don't need your data!).
+- `POSTGRES_PASSWORD` is the password for the PostgreSQL instance. `SECRETS_postgres_password` configures the Zulip server to know the PostgreSQL password.
+While `SECRETS_postgres_password` is synced to the Zulip container on every boot, `POSTGRES_PASSWORD` is only accessed by the postgres container on first boot, so if you later want to change your postgres password after booting the container, you'll need to either do an [ALTER ROLE][postgres-alter-role] query inside the `postgres` container or rebuild the postgres database (only if you don't need your data!).
 - `RABBITMQ_DEFAULT_PASS` and `SECRETS_rabbitmq_password` are similar,
   just for the RabbitMQ container.
 - `MEMCACHED_PASSWORD` and `SECRETS_memcached_password` are similar,